Lorenavc/Organoid-Knowledge-Graph/README.md

 ## 🧩 Integrating Organoid KG with PrimeKG

 ### 6. Filter PrimeKG csv

-To save computational time, the [filter_primekg.py](https://github.com/Lorenavc/Organoid-Knowledge-Graph/blob/main/integrating_kg/filter_primekg.py) script will create a filtered version of the PrimeKG csv, including only node terms that match those in Organoid KG.
-It will save them unidirectionally since Organoid KG is unidirectional.
+Prior to integration, we examined the PrimeKG csv file, which includes columns used to define edges, nodes, and node properties.
+Organoid KG dataset nodes have a name property, so we used Bash grep commands to search for Organoid KG node names within the PrimeKG csv file.
+We found matches corresponding to the ‘organoid type’ and ‘perturbagen’ node types.
+Thus, to save computational time, the [filter_primekg.py](https://github.com/Lorenavc/Organoid-Knowledge-Graph/blob/main/integrating_kg/filter_primekg.py) script uses node names corresponding to the ‘organoid type’ and ‘perturbagen’ node types to filter the original PrimeKG csv.
 The resulting file is [uni_filt_primekg.csv](https://github.com/Lorenavc/Organoid-Knowledge-Graph/blob/main/integrating_kg/uni_filt_primekg.csv).
-The script also provides comments to guide you if filtering your csv instead of PrimeKG's.
+The script also provides comments to guide you if filtering a csv other than PrimeKG's.

 ### 7. Integrate Organoid KG and PrimeKG in Neo4j

-The script [integrate.py](https://github.com/Lorenavc/Organoid-Knowledge-Graph/blob/main/integrating_kg/integrate.py) reads the Organoid KG csv and the filtered PrimeKG csv files, and constructs a Cypher query that merges nodes (x and y) based on their names, sets properties and adds labels to these nodes, and creates relationships between nodes in Neo4j.
+The script [integrate.py](https://github.com/Lorenavc/Organoid-Knowledge-Graph/blob/main/integrating_kg/integrate.py) connects to a Neo4j database containing the Organoid KG, reads the filtered PrimeKG csv, and constructs a Cypher query that merges nodes based on their node names, sets node properties and classes, and creates relationships between nodes.

 ## 📄 Supplementary Scripts

 The script [GEO_ID_download.py](https://github.com/Lorenavc/Organoid-Knowledge-Graph/blob/main/supplementary_scripts/GEO_ID_download.py) was created to extract GEO (Gene Expression Omnibus) accession IDs from the NCBI database based on a specific search query ('(((organoid[Description]) AND Homo sapiens[Organism]) AND ("2019"[Publication Date] : "3000"[Publication Date])) NOT cancer') and save them to a .txt file as a comma-separated list.

-These IDs extracted and saved by the GEO_ID_download.py script were directly used in the R script [GEO_file_download.R](https://github.com/Lorenavc/Organoid-Knowledge-Graph/blob/main/supplementary_scripts/GEO_file_download.R) to download GEO dataset supplementary files, which often contain raw count data.
+These IDs extracted and saved by the GEO_ID_download.py script were used in the R script [GEO_file_download.R](https://github.com/Lorenavc/Organoid-Knowledge-Graph/blob/main/supplementary_scripts/GEO_file_download.R) to download GEO dataset supplementary files, which often contain raw count data.